 In fact, buying and renovating a fixer upper comes with a number of benefits:

-That said, buying a fixer upper comes with its own set of challenges, many of which relate to financing the renovation.
+That said, buying a fixer upper comes with its own set of challenges.

 The Challenges of Financing a Fixer Upper